 &).
 When the user presses

 X is the accelerator character, the associated control (button, edit box, menu, etc.) receives the focus (cursor moves to it, etc.).
 The accelerator character should be unique for each screen (window).
-It can be difficult to maintain this also, as the dialogs often use strings from different sources.
-So you’ll probably require several attempts to get it right.
+It can be difficult to achieve, as dialogs often use strings from different sources.
+You’ll probably need several attempts to get it right.

 [TextsWin1.rc], the first two strings have the keys

 TRANSLATOR_URL.
 They will appear on the About dialog.
 You may include there anything you want.
-Such as, ”Translation © 2009 Your name“, or anything else.
-For URL, you can use both HTTP URL and e-mail address.
+Such as, ”Translation © 2022 Your name“, or anything else.
+For the URL, you can use both an HTTP URL and an e-mail address.

-You can generate translation DLL on your own to test the translation before uploading.
-For that download ”Translator“ tool from translation web-interface.
-Extract the downloaded ZIP file and follow instructions in contained
+You can generate translation DLL on your own to test the translation before uploading it.
+For that, download ”Translator“ tool from translation web-interface.
+Extract the downloaded ZIP file file and follow instructions in the contained

-Translations are also stored on the project CVS.
-CVS is updated in regular intervals (every few hours).
+Translations are also stored on the project Git repository on GitHub.
+The repository is updated once a day.

-Use CVS only to access historical translations.
+Use Git only to access historical translations.
 To download the current translation, always use translation web-interface.
-The web-interface updates the most recent translation (as stored on CVS) on-the-fly to the last WinSCP version, e.g. it adds new strings to translate (that did not exist, when the translation was updated the last time), removes obsolete strings, etc.
+The web-interface updates the most recent translation (as stored on in the repository) on-the-fly to the last WinSCP version, e.g. it adds new strings to translate (that did not exist, when the translation was updated the last time), removes obsolete strings, etc.

-For a start there is simple template (in English) covering the very basic information about WinSCP.
+For a start, there is a simple template (in English) covering the very basic information about WinSCP.
 However you are welcome to go more into details.
 Also if you know of or maintain personally a site in your language about WinSCP, you are welcome to link it.

-To create the translated introduction page type URL
+To create a translated introduction page, type URL

 Do not add another localized pages apart from the introduction one.

-To start you may copy the source of the template page (open it, press Edit this page and copy the content).
-But remove the
+To start, you may copy the source of the template page (open it, press Edit this page and copy the content).
+Though, remove the

 NOINDEX directive (which prevents search engines indexing the template) and all footnotes (in double round-brackets).

-Before editing, create an account for the wiki.
-Firstly, you will receive some credit for your contributions.
-Secondly, I will be able to recognize your edits from wiki vandalism.
-Wiki authentication is linked to support forum, so in fact you need to register on the forum.
+Before editing, login to the wiki using your WinSCP forum account.
+This way, you receive some credit for your contributions.
+Also, we will be able to recognize your edits from wiki vandalism.

-As a last step, add your language (local name, not in English) to a list to give me a hint about the title of the language icon (flag).
+As the last step, add your language name (local name, not in English) to a list, to give us a hint about an entry for the language in the website language menu.

-Once you have created the localized version I’ll give it a shortcut address in the form
+Once you have created the localized version, we will give it a shortcut address in a form

-https://winscp.net/ will automatically redirect to the localized page, if browser/visitor has the corresponding language set as preferred.
+https://winscp.net/ will automatically redirect to the localized page, if a browser/visitor has the corresponding language set as the preferred one.

-If I do not do so, it may be because your translation does not qualify for public usage yet due to some shortcomings and I had have no means to contact you, because you have not registered.
-Then, please post a message on support forum.
+If we do not do so, it may be because your translation does not qualify for public usage yet due to some shortcomings; and we had have no means to contact you, because you have not registered.
+In such case, please post a message on support forum.